kormixensnik34/notes/README.md

 1. Prioritize tasks: When you are working on a project, make sure to list all the tasks that need to get done.
 Then, prioritize them based on their importance and urgency.
 By doing this, you can make better use of your time and ensure that the most critical tasks are completed first.
 2. Plan ahead: Always try to anticipate what might come up in the future and plan for it.
 For example, if you know you will need a new feature in a few months, start working On it now so that you don't have to rush when the time comes.
 Planning ahead can help prevent last-minute stress and keep your project on track.
 3. Stay organized: Keep your workspace and code clean and organized at all times.
 Using version control systems, like Git, can also help ensure your code is always up-to-date and easy to track changes.
 Organizing your projects and tasks in an efficient manner can save you time in finding and fixing errors.

+# 2024-01-13
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity; a program that's easy to understand is easier to debug, extend, and collaborate on.
+Remember that code is written once but read many times over.
+Hence, invest time in making it simple and intuitive for others as well as your future self."

+In practical terms, this could mean choosing straightforward algorithms, using consistent naming conventions, breaking down complex functions into smaller, manageable ones, and commenting your code effectively.
+It's also about understanding the problem domain deeply and designing solutions with clarity and foresight.